Home

 Jones Gap State Park

 If you start your trip on Highway 11, near the border with North Carolina, you will soon reach Jones Gap State Park, rich with oak, hickory, and maple trees.
-Jones Gap State Park is part of South Carolina’s Upstate Mountain Bridge Wilderness Area.
-The area boasts quite a few historical sights including Campbell's Covered Bridge and stone Gothic Poinsett Bridge, the oldest in South Carolina.
-Additionally, there are several waterfalls that look stunning in the fall: Rainbow Falls, Jones Gap Falls, Buckeye Falls, and Falls Creek.
+Jones Gap State Park is part of South Carolina's Upstate Mountain Bridge Wilderness Area.
+The area boasts quite a few historical sights, including Campbell's Covered Bridge and the stone Gothic Poinsett Bridge, the oldest in South Carolina.
+Additionally, several waterfalls look stunning in the fall: Rainbow Falls, Jones Gap Falls, Buckeye Falls, and Falls Creek.
+The park is open daily from 9 am to 9 pm.
+Admission rates are as follows: $6 for adults, $3.75 for South Carolina seniors aged 65 and older, $3.50 for children ages 6-15, and free for children ages five and under.

 Caesars Head State Park